 If you fail to follow the medical marijuana laws or possess marijuana without a prescription, you could face the following penalties:

-This includes cultivation (growing) of marijuana.
-Some states allow a person to grow a certain amount of marijuana, Pennsylvania does not.
+This includes the cultivation (growing) of marijuana.
+Some states allow a person to grow a certain amount of marijuana, but Pennsylvania does not.

 Defending Your Case

 Various defenses are available to marijuana possession charges, including, but not limited to:

 You hold a valid medical marijuana prescription card;

 You only possess a 30-day supply or less;